 - stock assessments for the 2021-22 fishing season for TAC setting purposes

-- consider research priorities for the 2019-20 SESSF Annual Research Statement
+- research priorities for the 2022-23 SESSF Annual Research Statement

-- consider management strategies for all rebuilding species and update the orange roughy rebuilding strategy
+- review management strategies for all rebuilding species and update the orange roughy rebuilding strategy

 - consider Ecological Risk Assessments for otter board trawl and danish seine methods

-The next meeting is scheduled for October 2019.
+The next meetings are scheduled for October 2020 and November 2020.

 Current research priorities